Pel-chizi/alx-low_level_programming/README.md

-This is a repository that contains some C programming files
+This repository contains the basics of c programmes